Writing a disaster recovery plan for your small business [free template]

 Keeping your disaster recovery plan alive

 Like any policy document, a DR plan is useless if it spends most of its life sitting in a drawer somewhere.
 There’s no point in creating one if you’re not going to allocate sufficient resources to training staff on the existence of the plan, as well as what their roles and responsibilities would be in the event of an IT outage.

 Keeping it up to date is essential, too.
 As time passes and your business grows, you’ll need to accommodate new systems and IT services in your DR plan.
 Be sure to notify any affected stakeholders when you do this.

 Test, test, test!

 Finally, you must test your DR plan and know whether your RPO and RTO KPIs are viable, or even whether your procedures are fit for purpose at all.
 It can be tempting to test your DR plan in stages, but don’t neglect to test it in its entirety from time to time, too – it’ll show you if different processes cause friction when they run concurrently, as well as if there’s anything you’ve failed to account for.

 Need some more help when it comes to disaster recovery planning?
-Check out our other disaster recovery blogs below.
+You need to download our disaster recovery plan template today.